typedb/typedb-docs/10-query/02-get-query.md

 <div class="note">
 [Important]
-Placing `order by` before and after the `limit` makes a big difference. `order by` followed by `limit` results in a global ordering of the instances, whereas `limit` coming before `order by` returns the ordered arbitrary number of instances.
+Placing `order` before and after the `limit` makes a big difference. `order` followed by `limit` results in a global ordering of the instances, whereas `limit` coming before `order` returns the ordered arbitrary number of instances.
 </div>

 ## Offset the Answers